cloudfoundry/stratos/changelog.d/0001-mask-env-var-secrets.md

   embedded credentials — in both the variables list and the All Variables block.
 Values appear only on explicit request: a per-row Show/Hide toggle in the list, a Show secrets toggle on the block.
-  The same heuristics the Service Keys page already uses; hosts and ports in connection URLs stay readable.
+  The same value heuristics the Service Keys page already uses; hosts and ports in connection URLs stay readable.